 Additionally, if you have borderline personality disorder, you might struggle with interpersonal relationships.
-Dr. Cole can help you cope with your condition and improve your interactions with other people.
+The team at Quandary Peak Counseling can help you cope with your condition and improve your interactions with other people.

-Dr. Cole tailors relationship therapy to suit your needs.
-For example, when he works with couples, he meets with both partners together.
-He helps you both express your thoughts and feelings, asking questions to help you consider each other’s point of view and feelings.
-He helps you improve your listening and conflict-resolution skills.
+Your provider tailors relationship therapy to suit your needs.
+For example, when they works with couples, they meets with both partners together.
+They help you both express your thoughts and feelings, asking questions to help you consider each other’s point of view and feelings.
+They help you improve your listening and conflict-resolution skills.